alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     |`X.X`|Version number|
     |`small`|Size of instance|

-    You should use the Elasticsearch 6.x plan.
-Refer to the [Elasticsearch plans](/deploying_services.html#elasticsearch-plans) section of the documentation for more information.
+    You should use the Elasticsearch 6.x plan, unless there are compatibility issues between Elasticsearch 6.x and your app.

+    All high availability (`ha`) plans are suitable for production.

+    You should check the size of the available plans against your service needs.

 2. Run the following to create a service instance: